Andyargueasae/chloroscan/docs/source/main/beginner_tutorial.rst

 - CAT-database: The database used for taxonomy prediction.
 Default is nrDB, but now there are other databases available such as Uniref90_algaProt.

 - CAT-taxonomy: The taxonomy dump file for CAT to use.

+4. Other settings.

+- outputdir: The output directory for the workflow's results, usually named after batch name.

+- tmpdir: Temporary directory for storing intermediate files.
+Default is /tmp.